Customer Service Playbook: Simplifying Scaling Efforts

 Let’s get into it...

-Playbook Basics (What It Is, How It's Structured)
+Customer Service Playbook: The Basics (What It Is, How It's Structured)

 The playbook can be structured in many ways, either as an online wiki that the team uses or even a complete process documentation software suite.